Watson School of International and Public Affairs

 “Afghan refugee girls sit behind a wooden cart in a slum in Pakistan.
 (AP Photo/Muhammed Muheisen"

-Wars kill people directly, through violence, and indirectly, from reverberating effects like the destruction of infrastructure such as healthcare systems.
-In the post-9/11 wars, hundreds of thousands died – the vast majority of them civilians in Afghanistan, Iraq and elsewhere.
-Millions were also displaced from their homes.
+Wars kill people directly, through violence, and indirectly, through reverberating effects such as the destruction of infrastructure such as healthcare systems.
 More

 Photo Credit: Afghan refugee girls sit behind a wooden cart in a slum in Pakistan.
 (AP Photo/Muhammed Muheisen)